West Chester Area School District

-The West Chester Area School District serves the borough and surrounding townships of West Chester, Pennsylvania, United States.
-The other parts include the surrounding townships of East Bradford, East Goshen, Thornbury, West Goshen, West Whiteland, and Westtown, all in Chester County, as well as Thornbury Township in adjacent Delaware County.
-The WCASD consists of eleven elementary schools, three middle schools, and three high schools, as of the fall 2018 school year.
+The West Chester Area School District (WCASD) serves the borough of West Chester, Pennsylvania, United States and its surrounding townships.
+The townships served are East Bradford, East Goshen, Thornbury, West Goshen, West Whiteland, and Westtown, in Chester County, as well as Thornbury Township in adjacent Delaware County.
+The WCASD consists of eleven elementary schools, three middle schools, and three high schools, as of the fall 2022 school year.
 Elementary schools include grades 1-5, middle schools grades 6-8, and high schools grades 9-12.

 Its headquarters are in West Whiteland Township, near the Exton census-designated place.

 Background

 Almost 12,000 students from kindergarten through 12th grade attend schools in the WCASD.
 The class size average is more than 25 students.
 Over 900 teachers are employed by the WCASD, with 64 percent holding at least a master's degree.
 For the 2021–2022 school year, the district had a $279.5 million budget.